Uhron/Uhron.github.io/README.md

 Welcome to my blog, where IT meets the great outdoors, and learning is a journey, not a race.

-This blog is a fork from: https://github.com/barryclark/jekyll-now
+The blog structure is from: https://github.com/barryclark/jekyll-now